kaisan1994/frontend-project/README.md

 3. On the bottom right corner of the page main content.
 Activate the free trail in the "Credits" section.

 4. You can navigate to "APIs & Services" > "Credentials" to retrieve your `Maps API Key`.
 Edit your API key.
 Limit your API key access to allow only required google map APIs.
+Or you can just leave it without restriction for testing purpose.

 The APIs we use in this project are
 - Directions API
 - Distance Matrix API